Allen Robinson II Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Season Stats

-- Robinson has racked up 250 receiving yards (35.7 per game) and one touchdown, reeling in 23 passes on 40 targets this year.
+- Robinson has racked up 250 receiving yards (35.7 per game) and one touchdown, hauling in 23 balls on 40 targets.

-- So far this season, 22.1% of the 181 passes thrown by his team have gone Robinson's way.

 - With four targets in the red zone this season, Robinson has been on the receiving end of 25.0% of his team's 16 red zone pass attempts.

-- The Bears have run 47.0% passing plays and 53.0% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Bears have thrown the football in 47.0% of their plays from scrimmage this year while staying on the ground 53.0% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the 49ers.